linnarsson-lab/loom-viewer/docs/loom_server_API.md

 Returns a PNG image of 256x256 pixels for the given x, y and zoom level.

-If the dataset is not found, or is not available based on auth headers, the call returns 404 Not Found.
+If the dataset is not found, or is not available based on auth headers, or the dataset does not have a prerendered image pyramid, the call returns 404 Not Found.
 <hr/>